anandita-3217/my-first-react-adventure/README.md

 - Makes Desicions so you dont have to
 - Cool gifs to really drive the idea home

+### PhotoBooth 📸
+- No API calls just a simple photobooth
+- Inspired by nashallery on Instagram

 ### ✨ Component Architecture
 - Clean separation of concerns
 - Modular, reusable components